2010 United States House of Representatives elections in Missouri: District 4

 The 4th district included Sedalia and part of Jefferson City.
-The district's population was 91 percent white (see Race and ethnicity in the United States Census); 85 percent were high school graduates and 17 percent had received a bachelor's degree or higher.
+The district's population was 91 percent white (see Race and ethnicity in the United States census); 85 percent were high school graduates and 17 percent had received a bachelor's degree or higher.
 Its median income was $42,317.
 In the 2008 presidential election the district gave 61 percent of its vote to Republican nominee John McCain and 38 percent to Democratic nominee Barack Obama.
-In 2010 the district had a Cook Partisan Voting Index of R+14.

 Democrat Ike Skelton, who took office in 1977, was the incumbent.
 Skelton was re-elected in 2008 with 66 percent of the vote.
 In 2010 Skelton's opponent in the general election was Republican nominee Vicky Hartzler, a former member of the Missouri General Assembly.
 Constitution Party nominee Greg Cowan and Libertarian Party nominee Jason Michael Braun also ran.
 Leonard Steinman, a salvage dealer and perennial candidate, also sought the Democratic nomination.
 Brian Clark; Arthur Madden; Eric McElroy; Jeff Parnell; Brian Riley; James Scholz; Bill Stouffer, a member of the Missouri Senate; and Roy Viessman, a former member of the Jefferson City Council, also sought the Republican nomination.
 Thomas Holbrook also sought the Libertarian nomination.

 Skelton raised $2,923,038 and spent $3,107,552.
 Hartzler raised $1,373,530 and spent $1,351,176.
 Cowan raised $1,369 and spent $2,320.
 Madden raised $19,596 and spent the same amount.
 Riley raised $44,655 and spent $44,654.
 Scholz raised $31,208 and spent $31,081.
 Stouffer raised $464,174 and spent $460,777.